Mazuzu33/CanineContamCheck/README.md

 - mean_coverage: The minimum threshold for the mean coverage or depth of the genome.
 Defaults to 20.
 - freemix: The maximum threshold for the freemix score.
 The freemix score is calculated by VerifyBamID and estimates intraspecies contamination.
 While the threshold is normally set to 0.05 for humans, this was found to be too strict for canines.
 Defaults to 0.10.

+**Running BamCheck**

+To run BamCheck, navigate to `CanineContamCheck/BamCheck` and activate the pixi environment by running `pixi shell`.
+If you are running this locally, simply run `snakemake`.
+If you are running this on a supercomputing cluster using SLURM, run `sbatch submit_bamcheck.sh`.
+Note this script is configured specifically for the Friedenberg Lab at on the Minnesota Supercomputing Institute, so you will need to edit it as needed.

 **Interpreting results**

 BamCheck's main output is the CSV file specified by contam_csv, which will list any samples that failed the thresholds listed in `CanineContamCheck/BamCheck/config/config.yaml`.
 It will also specify which thresholds each sample failed.
 - LOW PERCENT ALIGNED: Sample failed the percent_aligned threshold.
 - LOW MEAN COVERAGE: Sample failed the mean_coverage threshold.